shadowed1/Aurora/README.md

-## *Run numerous apps and games with Flatpak in Borealis for a large performance boost over Crostini*
+## *Run apps and games on Borealis using Flatpak with signficantly higher performance than Crostini!*
 ### Requirements:

 - ChromeOS